PierreSenellart/provsql/doc/source/user/probabilities.rst

 ProvSQL can compute the probability that a query answer holds in a *probabilistic database* :cite:`DBLP:conf/edbtw/GreenT06` – a database where each provenance token has an independent probability, which is in turned used to determine probabilities of existence of specific tuples.
+The same machinery also handles **continuous random variables** at the value level (see :doc:`continuous-distributions`): a column of type ``random_variable`` carries a distribution per row, and filter predicates on that column lift into the row's provenance circuit.
+RV-bearing queries route through Monte Carlo by default, with the hybrid evaluator routing closed-form sub-circuits to the analytical path.

 Setting Probabilities
 ----------------------